Stress-Free Classroom Management: Strategies for Addressing Behavioral Issues

 Beat the Summer Slide: Tips for Student Engagement

 Each summer, students risk falling into the “summer slide.”
-The summer slide is a phenomenon where students can lose up to two to three months of academic progress during the summer months, setting them back and making reentry into the next school year more difficult.
-Here are seven proactive strategies that educators can recommend to parents and caregivers to ensure students return to school ready to continue their learning journey without missing a beat.
+The summer slide is a phenomenon where students can lose up to three months of academic progress during the summer months, setting them back and making reentry into the next school year more difficult.
+Now that summer is upon us, here are seven proactive strategies that educators can recommend to parents and caregivers to ensure students return to school ready to continue their learning journey without missing a beat.
 With these essential tips for student engagement, you can help your students beat the dreaded summer slide.

 Read More